-When the Norwegian couple, Bendik Manum and Annelise Bjerkan, designed their beautiful rustic cabin, located in Trollheimen Meldal, Norway, the goal was to create a simple and maintenance free getaway.
-The result then is a functional and minimalistic retreat which retains its air of comfort and convenience.
+When the Norwegian architect couple, Bendik Manum and Annelise Bjerkan, designed their beautiful rustic cabin, located in Trollheimen Meldal, Norway, the goal was to create a simple and maintenance-free getaway.
+The result is a functional and minimalistic retreat that retains its air of comfort and convenience.

 This eco-friendly cabin might only be 118 square feet (11.5m2), but it has everything this family of four needs for comfortable and relaxing holidays on the slopes.
 They can sleep soundly in the double bed and two children’s bunk beds, dine comfortably at the dining table with chairs and even use a dining bench as an additional guest bed.

 However, it’s well and truly back to basics in this cabin.
 Along with its small size and simple design, this Norwegian home away from home has no electricity, solar panels, or running water.
 Water must be collected from a nearby stream.
 This nature-loving family must also wander outside to the nearby outhouse to use their composting toilet.

 This 118 square feet (11.5m2) ski cabin in Trollheimen Meldal, Norway, is proudly owned by Norwegian couple Bendik Manum and Annelise Bjerkan.
 They took great care to design something basic yet comfortable and convenient for everyday living during winter.
 Bendik and Annelise also chose all building materials with the environment in mind, such as short-traveled pine and a recycled slate roof.
 They also filled all the gaps between the logs with moss they painstakingly collected.

 The wholly natural interior can’t help but make you feel rested and cozy.
 The walls, ceiling, floors, and all furniture feature natural wood.
 While the space is undoubtedly small, all family members have one drawer each for their personal possessions built under the double bed and dining bench.